 To make things more difficult, people are often unable to bridge their perceptual barriers because they are stuck “closing loops” in their head to validate their own reality.
 When we are unable to close our own loops, we go into protection mode, reducing our abilities to be empathetic and positive.
 Understanding and practicing the Neuroscience of Conversations, the foundation of C-IQ, allows us to bridge reality gaps and see the world from an other’s perspectives.

 #3.
 Nature vs Nurture:

 Our understanding of the human brain has undergone several “jumps” as brain mapping technologies have evolved.
-Often referred to as the father of medicine, it was Hippocrates of Kos who identified the brain as the seat of cognition, emotion, and sensation.
-This discovery led a cultural shift in medicine, placing the brain in the driver’s seat of the body over the heart.
+Often referred to as the father of medicine, Hippocrates of Kos taught that the brain is the seat of cognition, emotion, and sensation.
+This notion led a cultural shift in medicine, placing the brain in the driver’s seat of the body over the heart.

 Up until the 1990s a static view of the brain prevailed, stating that the brain is an aggregate of autonomous, segregated mental functions.
 Recent research now demonstrates that instead being a collection of discrete structures, the brain is a complex web of integrated, overlapping and changing networks.

 Neural circuitry, molecular profiles, and neurochemistry can be changed by experiences, shaping our habits and behavior.
 As new words, concepts, and experiences are integrated into our minds, we build out new networks that enable changes to take place in our brain.
 As Judith E. Glaser taught, “Words Create Worlds.”